RelayMag

 Start with an inventory by category, not a list of logos

 A flat list of every login is useless for decisions.
 Group tools by the function they perform, because overlap and gaps are invisible until tools sit next to their peers.
 A practical set of categories covers the customer lifecycle and the work behind it.
 Pull the list from three places that rarely agree with each other, which is the point.
-Finance has the contracts and renewal dates.
-IT or security has the SSO and integration records.
-The marketing team has the tools nobody expensed through procurement.
-The gap between those three lists is usually where the waste lives.

 Walk the stack category by category